Home › Plan Your Race Day › Visitor Information › Directions & Parking

 Cheltenham Racecourse is located in the heart of the Gloucestershire countryside in a picturesque natural amphitheatre.

 Trains from London to Cheltenham Spa generally run hourly and take about two hours.
 Trains from Birmingham generally run every half an hour and take about 35 minutes.
 From Bristol, trains leave every hour and take about 35 minutes.
-It is a 10 minute tax ride from the station
+It is a 10 minute taxi ride from the station.

-Stagecoach service D runs every 10 minutes during the day and between 10 minutes and every hour on Monday to Saturday evenings.
+Stagecoach service D and E runs every 6/7 minutes during the day and between 10 minutes and every hour on Monday to Saturday evenings.
 The service runs hourly on Sundays.
 Further details can be found here.